deep-floyd/IF/README.md

 [![License](https://img.shields.io/badge/License-GNU_GPL-blue.svg)](LICENSE)
 [![Downloads](https://pepy.tech/badge/deepfloyd_if)](https://pepy.tech/project/deepfloyd_if)

-### DeepFloyd-IF (Imagen Free)
+### DeepFloyd-IF

-DeepFloyd-IF is a pixel-based text-to-image triple-cascaded diffusion model (as described in the [Imagen paper](https://arxiv.org/abs/2205.11487), that can generate realistic pictures using a text description.
+DeepFloyd-IF (Imagen Free) is a pixel-based text-to-image triple-cascaded diffusion model, that can generate pictures with new state-of-the-art for photorealism and language understanding.
+The result is a highly efficient model that outperforms current state-of-the-art models such as Glide, DALL-E 2, Imagen, Parti, eDiffi and Muse, achieving a zero-shot FID-30K score of 6.66 on the COCO dataset.

 ___

 ![](./pics/scheme-h.jpg)
-**[My suggestion: update this image to name this cascades IF-I, IF-II and IF-III.
-May not be trivial for someone looking for the first time this cascades are equivalent to what below will be called IF-I, II and III]**

 ## Minimum requirements to use all IF models:
 - 16GB vRAM for IF-I (64px) and IF-II (256px upscaler)